top of page

 Everyone loves a good map!
 Here is one showing Dorchester.
 Once the Continentals snuck up onto its heights on the night of March 4, 1776, it was basically time for the British to leave, although they did not until twelve days later.....

-Bucolic image of the Dorchester Heights' (1800s) redoubts built by the patriot troops, in secret, the night of March 4, 1776.
-The British woke up the next morning to see Dorchester captured by Washington's army--they were surrounded and would leave on March 17 after thinking about it for a long time!
-This would be the last major victory until December 25, 1776, at Trenton, NJ.
+Bucolic image of the Dorchester Heights' (1800s) redoubts--many decades later, built by the Continental Army, in secret, the night of March 4, 1776.
+The British woke up the next morning to see Dorchester captured by Washington's army--they were surrounded and would leave on March 17 after debating it for a long time.
+This would be the last major patriot victory until December 25, 1776, at Trenton, NJ.
 Source: Digital Commonwealth

-Bucolic image of the Dorchester Heights' (1800s) redoubts built by the patriot troops, in secret, the night of March 4, 1776.
-The British woke up the next morning to see Dorchester captured by Washington's army--they were surrounded and would leave on March 17 after thinking about it for a long time!
-This would be the last major victory until December 25, 1776, at Trenton, NJ.
+Bucolic image of the Dorchester Heights' (1800s) redoubts--many decades later, built by the Continental Army, in secret, the night of March 4, 1776.
+The British woke up the next morning to see Dorchester captured by Washington's army--they were surrounded and would leave on March 17 after debating it for a long time.
+This would be the last major patriot victory until December 25, 1776, at Trenton, NJ.
 Source: Digital Commonwealth

 Washington's Plans for New York Occupation Depend on Norwich, CT

 Washington and his aides were already planning for the occupation of New York City BEFORE the British left Boston.
-In January, he had scouts already down in Manhattan looking for the best hills to fortify to do the impossible: Defend New York City from the British.
+In January, he had scouts down in Manhattan looking for the best hills to fortify to do the impossible: defend New York City from a British invasion.

 But how would all of the troops, camp equipment, ordnance, and provisions be moved?
-The Trumbull/Huntington kin group consisting of: Governor Jonathan Trumbull, Colonel Jabez Huntington, Colonel Joseph Trumbull, Lieutenent Joshua Huntington, and Mr. Andrew Huntington would work their tails off to help the nascent Continental Army at every step of the way during topsy-turvy 1776 functioning as commissaries--in charge of getting the supplies to the quartermasters.
+The Trumbull/Huntington kin group consisting of: Governor Jonathan Trumbull, Colonel Jabez Huntington, Colonel Joseph Trumbull, Lieutenant Joshua Huntington, and Mr. Andrew Huntington would work their tails off to help the nascent Continental Army at every step of the way during topsy-turvy 1776 functioning as commissaries--in charge of getting the supplies to the quartermasters.
+Christopher Leffingwell, a merchant and entrepreneur from Norwich was also a provisioner and performed a variety of other tasks for the war effort.
 Most New England merchants were pouring all of their resources into the fight.
 It was inglorious work with no benefits.

 Sketch of a circa 1777 patriot wagon train.
 Source: The Museum of the American Revolution.